Kleman/benesse.github.io/_pages/hobbies.md

     title: "Watercolors"
 ---

-You may find here some pictures related to hobbies (mainly food, let’s be honest).
+You may find here some pictures related to hobbies (it’s mainly food, let’s be honest).